Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 04.23.28 UTC
+- WIB: Rabu, 17 September 2025 05.24.36 UTC
-- WITA: Rabu, 17 September 2025 05.23.28 UTC
+- WITA: Rabu, 17 September 2025 06.24.36 UTC
-- WIT: Rabu, 17 September 2025 06.23.28 UTC
+- WIT: Rabu, 17 September 2025 07.24.36 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship